Thomas-Rollins/S5/README.md

 `<realtive object path>` where the current working folder is set (not at the top-level).
 - Realtive paths are assumed to follow the `./` represents current working directory and `../` represents up one level from the current working directory.
 - All S3 bucket names may only contain lower case alphanumeric characters (`a-z0-9`) and hyphens (`-`).
-- All S3 "directory" names may only contain alphanumeric characters (`A-Za-z0-9`).
+- All S3 "directory" names may only contain alphanumeric characters (`A-Za-z0-9`) and hyphens (`-`).
+- All S3 Object creation/movement assumes a unique object key was given and will overwrite any existing object which matches the key given.
+It is assumed versioning is not enabled.
+- Requires python 3.7.4+
+- Tested and functional on Windows 10 and Debian GNU/Linux 10 (buster); should support all operating systems with a standard UNIX posixpath or Windows ntpath which support python 3.7.4+

 ## Usage
-- `python ./A1.py`
+- `python3 ./S5.py`
 #

 # Avaliable S3 Commands